2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 * Under **Services**, select **Virtual machines**.
 * In the **Virtual machines** page, select **Add**.
 * In the **Basics** tab, under **Project details**, select a target subscription.
-* For **Resource group**, search and select the target resource group for the Krossboard instance.
+* For **Resource group**, search and select the resource group where the Krossboard instance will be deployed.
-  > Recall that Krossboard discovers and handles AKS clusters as a per resource group basis.
-The clusters can be spread accross different regions and zones in that resource group.
+  > It's worth to recall that this does not limit the scope of AKS clusters that Krossboard can handle automatically.
+Only the role(s) assigned to the instance limit(s) its scope within a subscription.
+See later in this page for required roles.
 * Name the virtual machine and select a region.
 * For **Image**, click **Browse all public and private images**.
 * In the search field, type **krossboard**, and select the latest stable version of Krossboard.
 * For instance **Size**, if you do have a maximum of 3 clusters, a `Standard B1ms` instance would be sufficient.
   Otherwise we do recommend to start with a `Standard B2s` instance.
-* Set information for the **Administrator account** (Linux username, an SSH public key), according to your organization policies.
+* Set information for the **Administrator account** (SSH username and public key).
-  > Make sure to enable SSH and set a valid **public key** to be able to access the instance for maintenance.
+  > According to your organization policies, make sure to enable SSH and set a valid **public key** to be able to access the instance for maintenance.
 * For **Inbound port rules** section, check **Allow selected ports**.
 * Click the **Select inbound ports** field to enable **HTTP** and **SSH** (optional) traffic.
 * You can leave the other settings as is, click **Review + Create**.